dtd442/duke390-dash/README.md

 ## Known Issues / TODO

 - [ ] OBD adapter selection — currently hardcoded to `vLinker MC-IOS` by name.
 Plan: BLE scan with service UUID `000018f0` filter, device picker in settings, MAC saved to SharedPreferences
-- [ ] Quick Settings tile starts recording without opening the app (tile currently opens MainActivity)
 - [ ] `onCharacteristicChanged` deprecated on API 33+ — add new signature override
 - [ ] Occasional GATT disconnect (status=0) after ~15–20 minutes — vLinker internal timeout suspected, auto-reconnect in place
+- [ ] Starting the service from the tile requires "Allow all the time" location permission — on Android 14+ starting a `foregroundServiceType=location` service from background without this permission causes a crash
 - [ ] UI layout redesign pending

 ---